Army: Full environmental review of $9.4B plastics complex

 Formosa, based in Taiwan, wants to produce polyethylene, polypropylene, polymer and ethylene glycol on 2,400 acres (970 hectares) in St. James Parish.
 Dubbed The Sunshine Project because it’s near the Sunshine Bridge, the project is expected to provide 1,200 permanent jobs and up to 8,000 construction jobs, the state has said.

-The Corps issued a permit in September 2019 to let FG LA dredge and fill wetlands and create detention ponds in wetlands, according to a lawsuit by opponents.
+The Corps issued a permit in September 2019 to let FG LA dredge and fill wetlands and create retention ponds in wetlands, according to a lawsuit by opponents.
 It said the site includes more than 900 acres (364 hectares) of wetlands, of which nearly 62 acres (25 hectares) of wetlands and nearly 50 acres (20 hectares) of other waters would be permanently affected.

 It could take years to put together a full environmental impact statement, Lavigne said in an interview.